1974 South Pacific Championships

-The 1974 South Pacific Championships was an Association of Tennis Professionals men's tournament held at the Royal South Yarra Tennis Club in Melbourne, Victoria, Australia that was part of the 1974 Grand Prix tennis circuit.
+The 1974 South Pacific Championships, also known as the Melbourne Grand Prix, was an Association of Tennis Professionals men's tournament held at the Royal South Yarra Tennis Club in Melbourne, Victoria, Australia that was part of the 1974 Grand Prix tennis circuit.
 It was the inaugural edition of the tournament and was held from 21 October until 27 October 1974.
 Second-seeded Dick Stockton won the singles title.